 Golf pro Scott Sackett on why you should pay more attention to your ball flight

 The game of golf has lots of moving parts.
 Sometimes, parts of the game are given more attention by both teachers and students.
 In my opinion, the most commonly overlooked part in teaching is ball flight.
-Where and how the golf ball image2flies where it does is dictated by one thing––impact.
+Where and how the golf ball flies where it does is dictated by one thing––impact.
 Understanding the components of impact—that is, how the club and ball interact to produce certain ball flights—is extremely important in furthering a player’s knowledge, skill, and most importantly, wisdom.

 What can you do today to help yourself understand ball flight better?
 The first step is to learn to question what you think you know, without judgment.
 When I purchased Trackman three years ago, the most difficult thing was taking what I thought I knew and getting it out of the way so that I was able to question without bias what was really happening at impact.